Tuesday, 19 January 2021

 This guitar was first seen at the Isle of Wight Festival in 1970 during the electric half of Donovan’s set with the Open Road band.
 It was also used on Don Kirshner's Rock Concert TV broadcast in 1974.

-The Telecaster Thinline is basically a semi hollow version of the regular solid Telecaster with body cavities and one F hole on the bass side.
-The bodies were made from ash or mahogany, although the ash versions are far more common.
+Introduced in mid-1968, the Telecaster Thinline is basically a semi hollow lightweight version of the regular solid Telecaster with body cavities and a single "F" hole on the bass side.
+The bodies were made from ash or mahogany, although the ash versions are more common.
 In fact, when it first appeared in the 1969 Fender catalogue it was listed as the “Semi Acoustic Telecaster” (with no mention of "Thinline") and priced at £255, which was £15 more expensive than a Stratocaster and a whopping £80 more than a standard Telecaster.

 There have been several different Thinline versions over the years, although the original two are most recognisable.
 At the IOW Donovan played a 1969 model with two standard single-coil pickups and an ash body.
 Confusingly, the Thinline was updated in 1972 with two Fender Wide Range humbucking pickups and a natural swamp ash body to resemble the Fender Telecaster Deluxe.
 Got that?
 Good.